Deltares/hydromt/docs/dev/plugin-quickstart.rst

     self.logger.debug("No geoms data found, skip writing.")
     return

-2. For reading or writting, check that you have the right permission.
+2. For reading or writing, check that you have the right permission.
 For example, in build mode ('w' or 'w+'), the model should be empty, so you should not be able to read existing model files.
 In some cases, python users may only want to read a model using HydroMT to visualise or plot data.
 As a protection, the model can then be opened in read only mode ('r') and HydroMT should not be able to overwrite any data.
 HydroMT